This article was originally published in January 2021, and was reviewed and updated in January 2022.

 PlayStation 5 Online Privacy

-PSN subscribers would do well to protect themselves while using Sony’s online service.
+Here’s how PSN subscribers can protect themselves while using Sony’s online service.
 By logging in to the Account Management page, PS5 owners will be able to choose individual settings for Gaming, Friends and Personal Info.
 Each category contains a few options that allow you to limit who can see your activity: everyone, friends of friends, friends only or no one.
 If that seems a bit tedious, Sony has introduced four presets for the PS5.
 Social and Open lets everyone in.
 Team Player lets anyone see your profile, but only friends or friends of friends can message you.
 Friend Focused is just that, friends only.
 And Solo and Focused restricts everyone, even friends, from seeing activity or messaging you.

 Xbox Series X Online Privacy